ubinfie/ubinfie.github.io/_posts/2024-08-14-adding-to-bioconda-quickguide.md

 This should dump us within a shell in the container so we can test commands etc. as we would with any other Docker container.

-## Updating an existing tool or package recipe on Bioconda

-If we're updating or fixing an existing recipe, the process is similar to adding a new tool, but with a few differences.

-Note that if we use GitHub releases for our tool/package, Bioconda tries to _automatically_ update Bioconda recipes for us, so we may not need to do this manually.
-Of course, this works if there are no changes to the dependencies or tests that can cause the tests and thus the recipe building to fail.

-Otherwise, to manually update or fix a recipe:

-1. Make sure our `bioconda-recipes` fork is up to date with the main.
-2. Make a new branch for the update.
-3. Edit the `meta.yaml`, `build.sh` files of the recipe with our changes.
-4. Update the build number:
-   - If it is simply _fixing_ a recipe with no version change of the tool, bump the `build_number` by `+1`.
-   - If this is a new version of the tool, set the `build_number` to `0`.
-5. Add all files, commit and push to our fork.
-6. Open the PR on `bioconda-recipes`, wait for the CI to to complete successfully, and tag for review with '@BiocondaBot please add label' as above.
+If something goes wrong here and you encounter issues with the build within the container, you can see [part 3 of this guide](debugging-bioconda-build-quickguide) to get tips and tricks how to manually re-build the recipe step-by-step.
+Otherwise, if you're happy you can continue to finalise the PR in the next section.

+### Finalising the PR

+If the CI on Microsoft Azure passes, then back on GitHub we can leave a comment in our PR saying '@BiocondaBot please add label'.
+This will add a label to our PR indicating a Bioconda team member can review our recipe to ensure it matches the guidelines.
+If they give an approval, they or we can merge our PR into the main `bioconda-recipes` repository!
+We're now officially a Bioconda recipe maintainer 🎉.

+Once the recipe is merged in, we can normally install the official version of our tool/package with conda within a few minutes.
+At the same time, on merging, the auto-generated Docker Biocontainer gets uploaded to the Biocontainers `quay.io` repository.
+For the Singularity version of the Docker container, this can take up to 24h before it's visible on the [Galaxy project's 'depot'](https://depot.galaxyproject.org/singularity/).

 ## Conclusion

-This guide hopefully has given you enough pointers on the steps required to make a recipe and submit your tool/package to Bioconda, and also where to look for the most important places for debugging build failures when they occur.
+This part one of this guide hopefully has given you enough pointers on the steps required to _make_ a recipe and submit your tool/package to Bioconda.

+In the [second part](updating-bioconda-recipe-quickguide) of this guide, we will go through how to update an existing recipe.
+In the [third part](debugging-bioconda-build-quickguide), we will go through how to manually debug the build process if things go wrong.

 As with all bioinformatics and software development in general, things rarely just 'work' straight out of the box.
 My three biggest points of advice: